meinicke/VarexJ/README.md

 * On the "build.gradle" file Run as/Gradle build...
 Specify "build" at the Gradle Tasks page and press run
 * You may need to generate eclipse project files: Specify "eclipse" at the Gradle Tasks page

+For recent versions of Java 8, include the commented lines in src/classes/java/sun.misc.SharedSecrets.java

 # JPF options: